Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

 \subsubsection{Cross-View Hashing (CVH)}

-Cross-View Hashing (CVH)\footnote{As is standard in the literature, we adopt the special case of CVH with only cross-modality supervision and one-to-one paired samples across modalities (Section~3.2 in \cite{Kumar11}).} \cite{Kumar11} mirrors ITQ$+$CCA (Section~\ref{sec:ch2_itq_cca_projection}) in using Canonical Correlation Analysis (CCA) to learn two sets of hyperplanes that maximise cross-modal correlation.
-There are two main differences relative to ITQ$+$CCA: (i) CVH retains \emph{both} sets of hyperplane normals, $\mathbf{W}\in\mathbb{R}^{D_{x}\times K}$ and $\mathbf{U}\in\mathbb{R}^{D_{z}\times K}$, rather than only those of the visual modality; and (ii) CVH does not apply the post-hoc ITQ rotation to balance variance across hyperplanes.
+Cross-View Hashing (CVH)\footnote{As is standard in the literature, we adopt the special case of CVH with only cross-modality supervision and one-to-one paired samples across modalities (Section~3.2 in~\cite{kumar11}).}~\cite{kumar11} mirrors ITQ$+$CCA (Section~\ref{sec:ch2_itq_cca_projection}) in using Canonical Correlation Analysis (CCA) to learn two sets of hyperplanes that maximise cross-modal correlation.
+There are two main differences relative to ITQ$+$CCA.
+First, CVH retains \emph{both} sets of hyperplane normals, $\mathbf{W}\in\mathbb{R}^{D_{x}\times K}$ and $\mathbf{U}\in\mathbb{R}^{D_{z}\times K}$, rather than only those of the visual modality.
+Second, CVH does not apply the post-hoc ITQ rotation to balance variance across hyperplanes.
 The hash functions for the two modalities are

 As with ITQ$+$CCA, the asymptotic training complexity is $\mathcal{O}(N_{trd}D^{2}+D^{3})$ with $D=\max(D_{x},D_{z})$.
 CVH is one of the earliest cross-modal hashing methods and is widely used as a baseline.
-The models reviewed next (Sections~\ref{sec:ch2_crh_projection}--\ref{sec:ch2_imh_projection}) introduce alternative learning schemes for both hyperplane sets that typically achieve higher accuracy on standard image–text benchmarks.
+The models reviewed next (Sections~\ref{sec:ch2_crh_projection}--\ref{sec:ch2_imh_projection}) introduce alternative learning schemes for both hyperplane sets.
+These schemes typically achieve higher accuracy on standard image–text benchmarks.